Ullaakut/WebRTCCTV/README.md

 ## How to run

 Just run `docker-compose up` in the root of this repository.

+## How to test

+If you ran the previous command, you should now be able to access the webapp at [localhost:4242](http://localhost:4242).
+Just click the start button to launch the streaming.

 ## How to make it use your own camera